New Windows Cost

 Secondary Glazing Costs

 Secondary glazing is a retrofit option, installed inside existing windows to create a large insulating air gap.
-It’s often the best solution for listed buildings or conservation areas where replacing original frames isn’t allowed.
+Secondary glazing is often the best solution for listed buildings or conservation areas where replacing original window frames (including original sash windows) isn’t allowed, and secondary glazing can also be a smart upgrade if you want better comfort without changing the external look.

 Secondary glazing costs around £300 to £500 per window opening fitted.
 It provides surprisingly strong thermal performance (U-values around 1.8–2.0 W/m²K) and is especially effective at reducing noise.
-In fact, the wider gap between the panes often delivers better soundproofing than standard double glazing.
+In fact, the wider gap between the panes often delivers better soundproofing than standard double glazing, even if you already have double glazing installed — which is why secondary glazing is popular for homes near busy roads.

 New Window Costs by House Size

 The table below provides estimated total costs (including fitting) for replacing all windows in across different housing types.
-Remember these are estimates; the exact number of windows, sizes, style choices, and your location will influence the final quote.
+Remember these are estimates; the exact number of windows, sizes, style choices, and your location will influence the final quote — and it’s why window prices can look wildly different from one home to the next.

 Should You Hire a Window Fitter or a Joiner?